Raju123kumar/Jumping-Jax/README.md

-# Jumping Jax :- Dragon Vs Dino Game
+# Jumping Jax :- Dragon 🐉 Vs Dino Game 🦖

 Welcome to iDragon Adventures!
 Jumping Jax is a simple game that you can play in your web browser.
-The goal of the game is to help Jax(the dragon), jump over obstacles (dino) and score points.
+The goal of the game is to help Jax(the dino), jump over obstacles (dragon ) and score points.
 The game features a single player mode where you can control Jax's movements using the arrow keys on your keyboard.

 # Technologies Used
 - HTML